5 ways to structure and organize your Confluence knowledge base

 You can use design elements to:

-• Establish clear pathways to knowledge: Navigation highlights, icons, cards and images on home and landing pages are a chance to offer easy navigation to key, frequently accessed content while also serving as building blocks for design.
+• Establish clear pathways to knowledge: Navigation highlights, icons, cards and images on landing pages are a chance to offer easy navigation to key, frequently accessed content while also serving as building blocks for design.
 We recommend placing pathways to the most important or most frequently accessed knowledge above the fold, or the portion of your site that’s visible without scrolling.

 • Encourage collaboration and sharing: News and activity stream modules keep users current and up to speed with teammates’ work.